 Filming cars, I’m used to that.
 But this morning I’m a bit nervous as we’re dealing with two “Legends” at one day.
 A legendary brand and a legendary challenge.

-The brand is known for their long heritage.
-When you think England, a drive through the fresh green fields, a gentle but pleasing, non-aggressive noise from the engine, a tweed hat and, well, James Bond, you think of Aston Martin.
+The legendary brand is known for their long heritage.
+When you think England, a drive through the fresh green fields, a gentle but pleasing, non-aggressive noise from the engine, swinging sixties, a tweed hat and, well, James Bond, you think of Aston Martin.

 This morning no Bond car however.
 I would have loved to shoot the classic DB5 used in Goldfinger, but the DB11 V12 is extremely pleasing to the eye as well.
-When arrives at the filming location, appearing from around the corner, I’m certainly not the only one turning my head.
-At this hour the set is quiet but all passers-by admire our light-blue Aston Martin.
+When it arrives at the filming location, appearing from around the corner, I’m certainly not the only one turning my head.
+At this hour the street is quiet but the few passers-by all admire our light-blue Aston Martin.

-In any other setting you would probably call this color baby-blue, but it looks stunning on the Aston and certainly doesn’t give it a kiddy look.
+In any other setting you would probably call its color baby-blue, but it looks stunning on the Aston and certainly doesn’t give it a kiddy look.
 On the contrary.
-I get the feeling the body lines are nicely enhanced by the blue, it is different but doesn’t get ‘ordinary’, eye-catching in a subtle way.
-The interior is stunning as well. every stitch between cream-colored and darker blue high-class leather parts is impeccable.
+I get the feeling the body lines are nicely enhanced by the color, it is different but doesn’t get ‘ordinary’.
+Eye-catching in a subtle way.
+The interior is stunning as well.
+Every stitch between the cream-colored and darker blue leather parts is impeccable.

 And the car matches extremely well with Charles, our second very British legend of today.

 Charles, our Beagle.